GustavoTe1xeira/Dungeon-Crawler/README.md

 # Dungeon-Crawler
-Simple game in C programming based on puzzles and adventure games
+Dungeo Crawler is a simple game in C programming based on puzzles and adventure games.

-# Objetivos
+# Objectives
-Trabalho da faculdade porem sujeito a melhorias e aperfeiçoamentos
+The main objective of this game is to Learn more about C programming and put my knowledge in pratice with code.

 # Dificuldades até entao
 Fazer a movimentação do caractere